syncfusion-content/php-docs/PHP/DataManager/how-to.md

 # How To

-## How I can call and bind to a WebService.asmx
+## How I can call and bind to a WebService.aspx

 Create a sample using ASP.NET Web Services